Certified ECSE (Early Childhood Special Education) Teacher

 Teacher job in Crandall, TX

-Teaching - Middle School Additional Information: Show/Hide Primary Purpose: Provide special education students with learning activities and experiences designed to help them fulfill their potential for intellectual, emotional, physical, and social growth.
-Develop or modify curricula and prepare lessons and other
+Teaching - Middle School Additional Information: Show/Hide Teacher Primary Purpose: Provide students with appropriate learning activities and experiences in the core academic subject area assigned to help them fulfill their potential for intellectual, emotional, physical, and social growth.
+Enable students to develop

 Qualifications: